 How to pick up graded homework and Wireshark lab submissions: Your graded submissions are usually handed out in class.
 Any that were not picked up during class are kept by the TA.
-If you did not pick up yours, please see the TA during his office hours or talk to him before or after class.
-He will try to bring to each class any graded submissions that have not yet been picked up.
+If you did not pick up yours, please see the TA during his office hours or see him before or after class.

 I expect that most of you will do Wireshark lab assignments on your own personal computer.
 Note that you cannot capture packets on UTCS computers due to obvious security concerns.

 The labs are written assuming that you have a personal computer that runs Windows and is connected to the Internet (note: 802.11 wireless connection is okay for these labs).
 Wireshark for analyzing packet traces and WinPcap for capturing traces can be downloaded from http://www.wireshark.org/download.html .
 From this site, Wireshark download is also available for Mac and other OS platforms (however, I have not tried them).

 Please write your UT EID on your assignment submission (instead of your name) for confidentiality when papers are returned to you in class.